 - It works best during high-liquidity sessions (London/New York overlap) on major Forex pairs with low spreads (e.g., EUR/USD).

-- Non-negotiable stop-losses and a low risk-per-trade (≤1%) are essential for survival due to the high volume of trades.
+- Strict stop-losses and a low risk-per-trade (≤1%) are highly recommended for long-term consistency due to the high volume of trades.

 - This strategy demands intense focus, quick decision-making, and strong emotional control; better suited for experienced traders.